-It is envisaged that a typical experiment related to the Physics in Practice Investigation can be set up, completed and tidied away within approximately 1 - 2 hours of total laboratory time.
+The Investigation Brief will be designed to ensure that experiments carried out by students can be set up and completed in a timely manner.
+The nature of the investigation in any given year, guided by the brief, may determine the manner in which time for the experiment may be allocated.
+In some instances, for example, the brief may lend itself to a school laboratory-based experiment that can be set up, completed and tidied away within approximately a 1-2 hour period.
 Depending on the school context, it may not be feasible to have any more than eight experiments happening at any one time and so three experiment sessions may be needed for this stage of the process.
-Students not involved in an experiment during a specific session might undertake other aspects of their Physics in Practice Investigation, such as refining their plan, completing background research or engaging in data analysis.
+Students not involved in an experiment during a specific session might undertake other aspects of their Biology in Practice Investigation, such as refining their plan, completing background research or engaging in data analysis.